Cloufield/gwaslab/docs/index.md

 ## Acknowledgement

-Thanks to @sup3rgiu, @soumickmj and @gmauro for their contributions to the source codes.
+Thanks to @sup3rgiu, @soumickmj, @gmauro, @jhchung, @sroener, @bwaxse, @joshchiou, and @laleoarrow for their contributions to the source codes.
+Thanks to @wangyiyisheng for comprehensive feedbacks.

 ## Contacts